goergemiguel/babyllama-web/README.md

 # Babyllama-web
-A UI wrapper for ollama made using Qwik
+A UI for ollama made using Qwik

 ## Todos